 Tobacco use continues to be the leading cause of preventable death and disease in the United States.1 To help make tobacco-related death and disease a part of America's past, not its future, CTP is committed to educating the public about the harms of tobacco products, keeping tobacco products out of the hands of America's youth, and dramatically reducing the appeal of these deadly products.
-Everything we do is designed to reduce the impact of tobacco on public health, including our three key goals:
+Our three key goals are:

 - Prevent Americans—especially youth—from starting to use tobacco

 - Decrease the harms of tobacco product use